frossano/frossano.github.io/index.md

 clinical risks, and trying to make the stakeholders happy.

-As part of a career move toward a more product-oriented role, I am also working with our Product Team,gathering requirements, prototyping new functionalities and configuring them.

-*FIXME* prototyping new functionalities and taking them from requirements gathering stage to implementation stage
+As part of a career move toward a more product-oriented role, I am also working with our Product Team, prototyping new functionalities and taking them from requirements gathering stage to implementation stage.

 Previously, I was Application Analyst in various healthcare companies, both in Italiy and the United Kingdom, helping customers achieve their targets and